 High risk areas for this complication are the glabellar (frown area), nose, nasolabial folds and tear troughs.
-There have been no reported cases in Australia.
+There has been two reported cases in Australia in 2018.
 Even the most experienced cosmetic doctors would have had intravascular injection as a complication before.
 However in the right hands this is managed immediately with dissolving the filler and appropriate treatment.
 Another reason why it is essential to go to a medical clinic for your treatment.

 Other risks include infection such as cold sores in those who have the HPV virus and rarely bacterial infection.
 There is a small risk of nodule formation and granuloma formation which is a delayed inflammatory reaction to the dermal filler.
 In cases like this it often occurs many months after treatment, but can be treated with antibiotics, steroids and occasionally removal of the product.